GeoCotrans.jl

 GeoCotrans.GSMType

-Geocentric Solar Magnetospheric (GSM) coordinate system.
+Geocentric Solar Magnetospheric (GSM) reference frame.

 X points sunward from Earth's center.
 The X-Z plane is defined to contain Earth's dipole axis (positive North).